-It doesn’t matter if you are new to essential oils or a seasoned pro, there’s always something new to learn!
-Using essential oils on a daily basis is fulfilling and healthy – read on:
+It doesn’t matter if you’re new to essential oils or a seasoned pro, there’s always something to learn!
+Using essential oils on a daily basis is easy, fulfilling and healthy.

 How can I use essential oils?